wd357dui/MKVExtractSharpGUI/README.md

 the entire window accepts file drag & drop (file path will be written into the "input" TextBox).

 other than .mkv and .mka, OpenFileDialog allows .mks and .mk3d files.
+(WebM files in addition since release 1.0.3)

 ===